appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 #### Use-Case 1

-You may have installed the Appcircle server without any SSL certificate and configured the Enterprise App Store and Testing Distribution with a custom domain.
+You may have installed the Appcircle server with an SSL certificate and configured the Enterprise App Store and Testing Distribution with custom domains and with SSL certificates.

 This is the recommended use-case because all the traffic between users, reverse-proxy and the Appcircle server will be encrypted for security purposes.

 In this use-case;

-- The reverse proxy will connect the Enterprise App Store with a custom domain and with `HTTP`.
+- The reverse proxy will connect the Enterprise App Store with a custom domain and with `HTTPS`.
-- The reverse proxy will connect the Testing Distribution with a custom domain and with `HTTP`.
+- The reverse proxy will connect the Testing Distribution with a custom domain and with `HTTPS`.
 - The Testing Distribution and the Enterprise App Store users will connect the reverse proxy with `HTTPS`.

+To configure the Enterprise App Store SSL certificates, you can read the [Enterprise App Store Custom Domain SSL Configuration document](./ssl-configuration.md#custom-domain).

+@TODO
+To configure the Testing Distribution SSL certificates, you can read the [Testing Distribution Custom Domain SSL Configuration document](./ssl-configuration.md).

 The `global.yaml` file of your Appcircle server should be as follows for this use-case.
-See the `external.scheme`, `external.mainDomain`, `storeWeb.customDomain`, `testerWeb`, `nginx` and keys.
+See the `external.scheme`, `external.mainDomain`, `storeWeb.customDomain`, `nginx` and keys.

-- `external.scheme`: Indicates whether the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store will work in `HTTP` or `HTTPS` mode.
+- `external.scheme`: Indicates whether the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store will work in http or https mode.

 - `external.mainDomain`: Specifies the main domain for the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store.

 - `storeWeb.customDomain`: Specifies the custom domain settings for the Enterprise App Store.

-- `testerWeb.external.url`: Specifies the URL in the emails sent to testers.
-We specify the custom domain with the `HTTPS`, because the reverse proxy will handle the `HTTPS` connections.

-- `testerWeb.customDomain.domain`: Specifies the custom domain name that you want to use Testing Distribution from.
+- `testerWeb.customDomain`: Specifies the custom domain settings for the Testing Distribution.

 - `nginx`: Specifies the SSL certificate settings for the Appcircle dashboard and default domain.